hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 - The def defines the function, and we are passing in x and y coordinates as parameters.
 - We are going to the offset coordinate and setting the direction to face right.
 - We are beginning the fill and creating a for loop.
-- We are going forward and then turning left for 3 times in order to create the triangle.
+- We are going forward and then turning left 3 times in order to create the triangle.
 - We finally end the fill and set the direction to the right.